shashankatthaluri/Sudoku-Solver/README.md

 The Fortran code implements the backtracking algorithm to solve a sudoku puzzle.
 It takes the partially filled sudoku board as input and outputs the solved board.

 Some key aspects:
--Board is stored as a 2D array of integers
+- Board is stored as a 2D array of integers
--Functions to check row, column and box validity -Backtracking function recursively tries inserting numbers -Prints the solved board at the end
+- Functions to check row, column and box validity
+- Backtracking function recursively tries inserting numbers
+- Prints the solved board at the end

 Its a basic sudoku solver using backtracking method coded in Fortran 95 language.
 The idea was extended to make the sudoku into tors form and I already found a pattern where for a every number there is some situation or position the number must be repeated.